 Beginning her career as a television news reporter, Kelli’s assignments included U.S. presidential campaigns, the humanitarian crisis in Bosnia and Hurricane Andrew.

 Kelli earned a master’s degree from Northwestern University Medill School of Journalism.
 She serves on the executive committee of the Page Society board of trustees.

 Read articles by Kelli Parsons

-An accomplished financial industry marketing and human resource professional with demonstrated expertise in diversity and inclusion, Azurée S. Montoute-Lewis has dedicated her life to creating supportive work environments with equal opportunities for all.
-She currently serves as H+K’s Global Head of Diversity, Equity and Inclusion where she draws on almost two decades of experience with diversity program development, recruitment, employee engagement, talent management, advocacy and management training.
+Azurée is an accomplished human resources executive with demonstrated expertise in talent acquisition and management, learning and development and diversity, equity, and inclusion.
+She has dedicated her career to creating high-performing, innovative and psychologically safe work environments with equal opportunities for all.
+She currently serves as Hill + Knowlton’s Global Head of Talent Management and Diversity, Equity and Inclusion where she draws on almost two decades of experience in employee experience and engagement, organizational culture, and leadership development.

 Widely regarded as a diversity & inclusion subject matter expert, Azurée often presents at conferences and events on inclusion-related topics.
 As Global Director of Talent, Diversity and Inclusion for Fitch Group, she designed and implemented the organization’s first diversity and inclusion strategy which included the ForwardPath Women’s Leadership Development Program and the “All of Us” global inclusion training module.
 Azurée spent nine years as a Vice President in Citigroup’s Global Diversity and Talent Management department where she led teams responsible for succession planning, talent reviews, executive assessments, coaching/development, employee networking and flexible work initiatives.
 Azurée’s resume also includes positions within the marketing departments of Dun & Bradstreet and J.P.
 Morgan Chase.